StevenLomon/StevenLomon/README.md

 Final Year Data Science and AI Student
 --------------------------------------

-* 🌍  I'm based in Västerås
+* 🌍  I'm based in Sweden
 * ✉️  You can contact me at [steven.lennartsson@gmail.com](mailto:steven.lennartsson@gmail.com)
 * 🧠  I'm currently brushing up on Data Structures and Algorithms at ZTM :)